teticio/ec2-slackbot/README.md

 - `/ec2 key`: Upload your public SSH key for EC2 instances.
 - `/ec2 up`: Launch an EC2 instance.
 This opens a modal where you can select the AMI, instance type, and other options.
 - `/ec2 down`: Terminate running EC2 instances.
 This opens a modal where you can select the instances to terminate.
+- `/ec2 change`: Modify the configuration of a running EC2 instance.
+This opens a modal where you can select the instance and the new configuration options.
+- `/ec2 start`: Start a stopped EC2 instance.
+This opens a modal where you can select the instance to start.
+- `/ec2 stop`: Stop a running EC2 instance.
+This opens a modal where you can select the instance to stop.
-- `/ec2 create_volume`: Create a new EBS volume (limited to one per user).
+- `/ebs create`: Create a new EBS volume (limited to one per user).
-- `/ec2 resize_volume`: Resize an existing EBS volume.
+- `/ebs resize`: Resize an existing EBS volume.
-- `/ec2 attach_volume`: Attach an EBS volume to an EC2 instance.
+- `/ebs attach`: Attach an EBS volume to an EC2 instance.
 This opens a modal where you can select the volume and the instance.
-- `/ec2 detach_volume`: Detach an EBS volume from an EC2 instance.
+- `/ebs detach`: Detach an EBS volume from an EC2 instance.
 This opens a modal where you can select the volume and the instance.
-- `/ec2 destroy_volume`: Destroy an existing EBS volume.
+- `/ebs destroy please`: Destroy an existing EBS volume.
 This opens a modal where you can select the volume to destroy.

 ## Configuration